munificent/craftinginterpreters/book/hash-tables.md

     something to <span name="publish">publish</span> theses on: each has its uses in the many varied domains and hardware scenarios where hashing comes into play.
-Look up a few hash table implementations in different open source systems and research the details of their hash table.
-Try to figure out why they made the choices they made if you can.
+Look up a few hash table implementations in different open source systems, research the choices they made, and try to figure out why they did things that way.

     <aside name="publish">